asyncapi/training/VIDEO_2_SCRIPT.md

 You might be looking for a solution to automate and formalize the documentation or code generation of your event-driven (micro)services.
 Likewise, you might be aiming to establish solid standards for your events and improve the governance of your asynchronous APIs.
 If so, AsyncAPI is here to help you.

-Vice versa, we are looking forward to your feedback and contributions.
+Likewise, you can also help AsyncAPI by giving us feedback and contributing to the project.
 If you have not yet joined the AsyncAPI community through its Slack or GitHub Discussions, we invite you to participate in the growth of the specification.

-See you in the next video!
+We hope you find these videos useful and we look forward to seeing you in the next one!